Competent, reliable and affordable: hiring the perfect skipper for your yacht

 13 February 2024

-1. Navigation: as the primary navigator, the skipper is responsible for charting the course, considering factors like weather, tides, and potential hazards.
+1. Navigation: the skipper is the primary navigator.
+Thus responsible for charting the course (route planning), considering factors like weather (weather routing), tides and potential hazards.

-2. Safety: the skipper ensures compliance with all maritime laws and regulations.
-They conduct regular safety drills and are responsible for crew and passenger safety at all times.
+2. Safety: a skipper knows the maritime laws and regulations of the areas his ship is sailing in.
+He is responsible that boat, crew and guests are compliant with these rules.
+A skipper may conduct regular safety drills and is responsible for crew and passenger safety at all times.

-6. Emergency handling: in unforeseen situations, the skipper is the decision-maker, whether it's a medical emergency or a mechanical failure.
+4. Emergency handling: in unforeseen situations, the skipper is the decision-maker, whether it's a medical emergency or a mechanical failure.
+He should therefore both have the skills and the authority to enforce effective and quick conduct in an emergency.

 Fun Fact